 What are the main annual festivals or events held?

 Chinese New Year takes place each January to February (it varies each year).
-The Dragon Boat Festival takes place in May to June (it also varies).
+The Dragon Boat Festival takes place from May to June (it also varies).
 July 1 is the Hong Kong Special Administrative Region Establishment Day, and the Chung Yeung Festival takes place each October.

 Should I stay in Kowloon or on Hong Kong Island?

 Most Goway passengers will stay in Kowloon, home to the Tsim Sha Tsui shopping district and some of the best markets in the Mongkok area.
 Also, you can watch the nightly Symphony of Lights show from the Kowloon waterfront promenade.
 Hong Kong Island has Victoria Peak, Stanley Market, and more of the colonial architecture but it is very hilly so not as easy to walk around.
-Regardless, both sides are connected by frequent ferries and have vibrant nightlife and great restaurants.
+Regardless, both sides are connected by frequent ferries and have a vibrant nightlife and great restaurants.

 Should I visit Macau?

 Glitzy and extravagant, Macau is an island located 66 km from Hong Kong.
-Travelling between Hong Kong and Macau can be done by high speed ferry.
+Travelling between Hong Kong and Macau can be done by high-speed ferry.
 This is the only place in China where gambling is legal, so there are a lot of casinos, luxury hotels, and high-end shops.
 It’s a popular place for Chinese tourists.
-It is possible to visit Macau on a full day excursion from Hong Kong with enough time to see the Portugese colonial sites and main landmarks.
+It is possible to visit Macau on a full-day excursion from Hong Kong with enough time to see the Portugese colonial sites and main landmarks.
 But if you want to shop and experience the entertainment, please plan to spend at least one night in Macau.